 Salty is the level to which sodium is detected in food.
 Salt is the oldest flavor in the world and is used as a flavor enhancer.
 Adding salt to your food will remove blandness, additionally, salt can be used to balance any unwanted bitterness in food.

 Sour is how much acid you can detect in food.
-Sour foods balance sweetness and spicy tastes when added to food.
+This type of flavor balances sweetness and spicy tastes when added to food.
 It also adds freshness to a dish.
-Sour things include fruits like lemon and orange.
+A few examples of sour food items are fruits like lemon and orange.

 No one wants to add a bitter taste to their food, but if you do, it is to balance sweet and salty flavors.
 Bitter is everybody’s least favorite flavor and we all tend to avoid it.
 Foods with a bitter taste include green vegetables, which interestingly enough, are good for our health.
 Bitter foods can be made more edible by adding sweet, salty, or sour flavors.